-This exquisite Ashley frame features a classic yet modern modified square shape, with varying thickness throughout the outline.
-You can wear Ashley frames with prescription lenses or just rock plain ones to get a style boost.There is a certain chromatic aberration in manual shooting of pictures.
+This exquisite Ashley eyewear features a classic yet modern modified square shape, with varying thickness throughout the outline.
+Crafted from hand-polished material, these glasses bring you incredible wearing experience.
+You can wear Ashley eyewear with prescription lenses or just rock plain ones to get a style boost.There is a certain chromatic aberration in manual shooting of pictures.

 -20.00 ~ +12.00